parthian-sterlet/antinoise/README.md

 [background_genome_mono.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/background_genome_mono.cpp)
 1. path to whole genome sequences of chromosomes in plain format (see the paragraph below, the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)
-2. input fasta file (foreground set)
+2. input FASTA file (foreground set)
-3. output fasta file (background set)
+3. output FASTA file name without extension (background set), two extensions ".fa" and ".bed" define output files in FASTA and BED formats
 4. required number of found background sequences per one foreground sequence, Rbf (default value 5)
 5. deviation δ of the A/T nucleotide content of a background sequence from that for a foreground sequence, (default value 0.01)
 6. total average number of attempts Na to get background sequences from genome per one foreground sequence (default value 10000)